-When it comes to booking accommodation in Courchevel, there is certainly no shortage of choice, from a plethora of 5-star hotels and boutique luxury chalets to numerous cheaper self-catering chalets, apartments and mid-budget hotels to choose from.
-This guide to the different sections that make up this superb holiday area should help point you in the right direction so that you are situated as close to whatever action you are looking for.
-But, first things first...
+When it comes to booking accommodation in Courchevel, there is certainly no shortage of choice.
+Whether you are looking for luxury hotels, chalets for large groups or apartments that are as close to the lifts as possible, you’ll find it all here.
+This guide to the different sections that make up this superb area should help point you in the right direction so that you are situated as close to whatever action you're looking for.
+But, first things first.

 Where should you stay in the Courchevel Valley?